powerflo/files_autorename/README.md

 To test your replacement strings as well, open the **"Substitution"** tab in the left panel.
 This allows you to simulate how your replacement will behave with your pattern—perfect for catching mistakes before they affect your files.

+**Note:** In regex101, the default delimiter for regex patterns is `/`, which must be escaped if used in the pattern.
+The AutoRename app automatically handles the escaping of the delimiter for you.
+If you're testing a pattern with a `/` in regex101, simply change the delimiter to something else (like `#` or `~`) to avoid escape issues.

 ### What placeholders can I use in the replacement string?